GuckLab/ggf/docs/sec_concept_theory.rst

 :math:`\cos^2\theta` approximation
 ----------------------------------
-Ray optics is used to compute the optical stress acting on a prolate spheroid and a :math:`\sigma_0 cos^2\theta` model is fitted to the resulting stress profile with the peak stress :math:`\sigma_0` :cite:`Guck2001`.
+Ray optics is used to compute the optical stress acting on a spheroid and a :math:`\sigma_0 cos^2\theta` model is fitted to the resulting stress profile with the peak stress :math:`\sigma_0` :cite:`Guck2001`.
 The :math:`\sigma_0 cos^2\theta`